 Otoscopy is the most important examination procedure in the diagnosis of AOM.
 Parental assistance can help ensure adequate immobilisation of the child and improve visualisation of the tympanic membrane.
 Most parents feel comfortable holding the child in their arms with the head held resting against the parent’s shoulder or chest and holding the child’s arms.

-The auditory canal and tympanic membrane should be assessed for:
+Assessment of the auditory canal and tympanic membrane includes:

 - presence or absence of discharge